We’ve all been there: a growing mountain of clothes on the bed and stress levels soaring as you’re trying to pick out an

 You don’t have to do all of this at once.
 The stereotypes of fast fashion connoisseurs and eco-friendly enthusiasts are part of a spectrum, so fashion mindsets truly look different for everyone.

 If your favorite thing to do with your friends is go shopping, go to a thrift store instead every now and then.
-Create a capsule wardrobe out of a sense of excitement and innovation—not dread.
+You can create a capsule wardrobe out of a sense of excitement and innovation—not dread.